-- The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing them from being placed at a substantial disadvantage due to persistent and significant difficulties.
+- A centre must make decisions on appropriate access arrangements for their candidates.
+Although professionals from other organisations may give advice, they cannot make the decision for the centre.
+They will not have a working knowledge of an individual candidate's needs and how their difficulties impact in the classroom and/or in timed assessments.
+It is the responsibility of the SENCo to make appropriate and informed decisions based on the JCQ regulations.
+(AA 4.2) - The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing them from being placed at a substantial disadvantage due to persistent and significant difficulties.
 The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate (AA 4.2) - Although access arrangements are intended to allow access to assessments, they cannot be granted where they will compromise the assessment objectives of the specification in question (AA 4.2) - Candidates may not require the same access arrangements/reasonable adjustments in each specification.
 Subjects and their methods of assessment may vary, leading to different demands of the candidate.
-The need for access arrangements/reasonable adjustments must be considered on a subject-by-subject basis (AA 4.2) - Access arrangements/reasonable adjustments should be process at the start of the course (AA 4.2) - Arrangements must always be approved before an examination or assessment (AA 4.2) - The arrangements(s) put in place must reflect the support given to the candidate in the centre (AA 4.2) - The candidate must have had appropriate opportunities to practice using the access arrangement(s)/reasonable adjustments before their first examination (AA 4.2) - It is centre malpractice to grant an access arrangement if this is not supported by appropriate evidence (AA 4.2.11)
+The need for access arrangements/reasonable adjustments must be considered on a subject-by-subject basis (AA 4.2) - Access arrangements/reasonable adjustments should be processed at the start of the course (AA 4.2) - Arrangements must always be approved before an examination or assessment (AA 4.2) - The arrangements(s) put in place must reflect the support given to the candidate in the centre (AA 4.2) - The candidate must have had appropriate opportunities to practice using the access arrangement(s)/reasonable adjustments before their first examination (AA 4.2) - It is centre malpractice to grant an access arrangement if this is not supported by appropriate evidence (AA 4.2.11)